airyou-code/payment_Django-Stripe/README.md

 <a href="https://github.com/airyou-code/payment_Django-Stripe" target="_blank">github</a>

 ## Description
-- The task is to implement a payment system for goods using Stripe
+- The project is to implement a payment system for goods using Stripe

 # Stack technology
 - Django